When you look back at your college days, one of the occasions you’re most likely to remember is your graduation day.

 Another creative graduation speech idea that’s universal is ‘believing in yourself’.
 Self-esteem is not something we learn in school or college but is an exceptionally important part of our lives.

-If you don’t believe in your capabilities, are ashamed of yourself or keep comparing yourself to others, there’s no way you can progress in life.
-Moreover, this is the time (when you’re moving out of college) to remind yourself (and your batchmates) to strive to become better versions of yourselves.
+If you don’t believe in your capabilities, are ashamed of yourself, or keep comparing yourself to others, there’s no way you can progress in life.
+Moreover, this is the time (when you’re moving out of college and choosing a career) to remind yourself (and your batchmates) to strive to become better versions of yourselves.

 Here’s Mindy Kaling sharing practical advice on how to be confident and achieve your goals during the commencement at Dartmouth.

-So, if you choose this as a theme, do talk about some major failures you’ve encountered and how they altered your perspective.
-There is nothing more inspiring than listening to how one conquered their fears, and learnt from their failures.
+So, if you choose this as a theme, discuss some major failures you’ve encountered and how they altered your perspective.
+Nothing is more inspiring than listening to how one conquered their fears and learned from their failures.